gildas-lormeau/zip.js/README.md

 // Creates a Promise object resolved to the entry content returned as text const promiseTextData = new Response(dataStream.readable).text();

-// Retrieves the entry content and closes the reader await firstEntry.getData(dataStream);
+// Retrieves the entry content via dataStream and closes the reader await firstEntry.getData(dataStream);
 await zipReader.close();